-The Mahamid group brings together two disciplines in biology, namely the emerging field of phase-separated dynamic assemblies in cell biology and state-of-the-art cellular cryo-electron tomography, to advance our understanding of the molecular organization of the cytoplasm.
+The Mahamid group brings together two disciplines in biology, namely the emerging field of phase-separated dynamic assemblies in cell biology and state-of-the-art cellular cryo-electron tomography, to advance our understanding of the molecular organisation of the cytoplasm.

 Previous and current research